Welcome from the Chair

 ERM Degrees: We offer M.S. and Ph.D. degrees, as well as a joint M.S./Ph.D. program that enables students to finish the M.S. and Ph.D. degrees on an accelerated timeline.
-The M.S. degree provides applied training in research methodology, data analysis, assessment, measurement, and program evaluation.
-The Ph.D. program offers more in depth training with a stronger focus on conducting original research that advances the field of methodology.
+The M.S. degree provides applied training in research methodology, data analysis, measurement, and program evaluation.
+The Ph.D. program offers more in depth training with a stronger focus on conducting original research that advances the fields of measurement and evaluation.

 ERM Careers: Individuals with graduate degrees in research methodology, educational measurement, program evaluation, and psychometrics are in extremely high demand across a range of private sector and nonprofit professional environments.
 Graduates of ERM programs are prepared to work as professionals in a variety of educational and social science settings: school districts, state departments of education, testing organizations, evaluation centers/organizations, research centers/organizations, and universities.
 Just a few of the positions associated with graduate training in ERM include: psychometrician, assessment specialist, research scientist, program evaluator, test developer, research methodologist, and educational measurement specialist.
 More information about careers stemming from graduate degrees in ERM can be found on the Careers page of this website.

 ERM Training: The graduate programs in ERM offer training that is comprehensive and rigorous.
-Our curriculum provides high quality instruction in applied statistics, assessment, measurement, and program evaluation methodology, as well as opportunities for students to obtain hands-on experience through involvement on data analysis, research, and evaluation projects.
-One strength of ERM is its extensive course offerings in measurement and psychometric modeling, spanning courses in validity and validation, classical test theory, introductory item response theory, advanced item response theory, multidimensional item response theory, linking and equating, language testing, computer-based testing, and structural equation modeling.
-Descriptions and syllabi of all our course offerings can be found on the Courses page of this website.
+Our curriculum provides high quality instruction in research methodology, measurement, and program evaluation methodology, as well as opportunities for students to obtain hands-on experience through involvement on data analysis, research, and evaluation projects.
+One strength of ERM is its extensive course offerings in measurement and evaluation.
+Descriptions and syllabi of our course offerings can be found on the Courses page of this website.

 ERM Practical Experience: A defining property of ERM training is the extensive opportunity for practical learning experiences offered through participation on data analysis contracts and grants, participation in research, and a wide range of internships, practicums, and field experiences pertaining to research methods, program evaluation, measurement, and assessment.
 More information about these opportunities can found on the Practical Experience page of this website.
 Our commitment to ensuring that every ERM student has an opportunity for practical learning experiences has led to the development of the Office of Assessment, Evaluation, and Research Services (OAERS), which is devoted to supporting and facilitating hands on, out-of-classroom learning experiences for ERM students.
 OAERS houses funded projects in program evaluation, measurement, and data analysis on which ERM students serve under the mentorship of ERM faculty, and also coordinates internship and practicum opportunities for ERM students.